ongr-archive/xtCommerceConnectorBundle/Resources/doc/Howto/Install.rst

 Semiautomated xt:Commerce installation
 ======================================

-This bundle provides a shell script to quickly and easily install demo version of xt:Commerce.
+This bundle provides a shell script to quickly and easily install a demo version of xt:Commerce.
-It installs xt:Commerce to the directory of your choice and sets up a default (demo) database in a database of your choice.
+It installs xt:Commerce to the directory of your choice and sets up a default (demo) data in a database of your choice.

 Prerequisites
 -------------